 Click here to see how your state handles balance billing.

-The Right to a Policy that Can’t Be Unfairly Canceled
+The Right to a Policy that Can’t Be Unfairly Canceled19

-The Affordable Care Act changes this.
-Now, insurance companies can only rescind your health plan if you commit fraud.
+Your health plan can only be rescinded if you commit fraud.
 You must knowingly and willingly misrepresent or leave out information relevant to your health plan for it to be rescinded.
 If the insurer wants to rescind your coverage due to fraud, they must give you 30 days’ advance written notice and you have the right to appeal.

 The Right to Appeal a Health Plan Decision

 Each plan follows its own appeal procedures, and an appeal will likely go through an internal review by the insurer.
 If the plan still refuses to pay for a treatment, you can appeal to an independent reviewer.
-A study by the Kaiser Family Foundation found that 45 percent of appeals were successful in overturning health plan denials, but only about 4,000 appeals are filed annually.
-If you feel your insurance company has denied a benefit you deserve, consider filing an appeal.
+A recent study by the Kaiser Family Foundation found that 14% of appeals were successful in overturning health plan denials, and less than 200,000 appeals are filed annually.22

 The Right to Preventive Care